davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

   `Cmd` + `[` / `]` to go back / forward.
 Alternatively, `Long press` the **"Back"** or **"Forward"** buttons to reveal the history of folders you have visited, and `Click` any folder to navigate to it.

-- ***Use spring-loaded folders***

-  You can `Drag` files or folders onto other folders and pause for a split second to reveal the content of that folder.
-You can continue to do this to any depth, then:

-  - `Drop` the item to move (hold `Opt` to copy)
-  - `Drag` the folder outside of the Finder window to return to the original folder
-  - Hit `Esc` to cancel the operation

 ### File operations

 - ***Move (vs copy) files***